femaqureshi/instabooster/README.md

 AI was used as a development assistant for planning, UI improvements, documentation, debugging, and payment flow handling.
 The final implementation was customized according to project requirements.

-## Deployment

-The project is deployed on a VPS using Ubuntu, Nginx, Gunicorn, and Flask.

 ## Project Status